 Thus, the statement will always need to include that the prover knows the knowledge, but not the information itself.
 Meaning, you can’t say the value of z but can state that you know z.
 Here, z could mean anything.

 This is the core strategy of zero knowledge proof applications.
-Otherwise, they won’t be a zero knowledge proof applications.
+Otherwise, they won’t be zero knowledge proof applications.
 That’s why experts consider zero knowledge proof applications to be a special case where there isn’t any chance to convey any secret information.